Mucephie/DORADO/docs/dorado/puttingItTogether.rst

         # calibrate the series red filter data
         ceres.calibrate('R')
         # align the series red filter data
-        ceres.align('R', clip, cache = True)
+        ceres.align('R', clippy, cache = True)

 In the alignment step Dorado called 'Astrometry.Net' to plate solve the aligned field so we have WCS coordinates for this filters stack of data.
 This will allow Dorado to quickly find McCool's star and Boring star in the images and perform photometry on them.
-This is done using the ``dorphotc()` Ceres command, again we are specifying that we are interested in the red filter and we are feeding our target and control objects, along with a PSF fit shape to the command.
+This is done using the ``dorphot()` Ceres command, again we are specifying that we are interested in the red filter and we are feeding our target and control objects, along with a PSF fit shape to the command.